ikontiza24-beep/CVM-Analysis-Project/README.md

 ## How to View
 (generate_synthetic_data.py):The Python script used to create the realistic, 3-table dataset.

 (CVM Analysis Project.ipynb):The main Jupyter Notebook with all my analysis, charts, and recommendations.

-(Make sure to rename this link to match your file!) data/: The folder containing the raw CSV files.
+data/: The folder containing the raw CSV files.